What Was the Earliest Form of Dental Braces and History of Braces?

 Also, as the periodontal ligament moves, a mild inflammation activates, alerting the brain to send reconstructive cells to the affected area.
 Cells recompose the space left by the ligament replacing it with bony tissue and repairing the displaced ligament.

 So, when people ask: Is it true that braces weaken the teeth?
 The answer is no. Orthodontists know the exact measure of the force required to move a tooth safely.
-In fact, this measure is less than 100 grams.
+This measure is less than 100 grams.

 What Other Orthodontic Appliances Exist?